This Bi Life: Growing Up in Mexico

 In Mexico City, people are still afraid to come out of the closet, probably because there is a perception that everyone will make fun of you if they know.
 Some of them might call you names, tease you, even beat you up, certainly ostracize you.

 As long as I can remember, I’ve been aware of being attracted to both boys and girls, although I didn’t tell anyone when I was younger.
 Many times I evaded being caught looking at guys while in middle school, because I was afraid I would be referred to with derogatory names.
 The idea of people making fun of me haunted me until I graduated middle school.
-During that time, I was a very insecure kid, living in confusion, questioning myself, full of fear and incomprehension.
+During that time, I was an insecure kid, living in confusion, questioning myself, full of fear and incomprehension.

 In addition to being very Catholic culturally, Mexico is also extremely misogynistic.
 I was indoctrinated into a kind of machismo culture, which is to say I grew up believing that a man must behave in a stereotypically masculine manner at all times.
 This meant carefully hiding any parts of myself that might have been perceived as stereotypically “feminine.”
 Attraction to men is seen as feminine, so this meant hiding my “gay” side.
 I was not worried about being mislabeled as gay.
 I knew I was bi, and I was comfortable with that fact.
 Rather, I was worried about being perceived as “not manly.”

 In Mexican society, homosexual behavior is not necessarily punished but it is severely judged.
-Mexican men have a specific way of behaving toward one another other; it’s like a general “bro” culture.
+Mexican men have a specific way of behaving toward one another; it’s like a general “bro” culture.
 In some ways, the men feel more comfortable being close to each other than in the United States (where I live now).
 They hug each other, caress one another, kiss one another, but none of that is perceived as gay or feminine.
 It’s kind of like the “no homo” joke in the states.

 It’s ok to be as intimate with another guy as you could want in Mexican culture, as long as it never goes to the level of romance or sex.
 And even in that regard, there’s a kind of “it’s only gay if you take it” mentality.
 I had opportunities to fool around with guys, but I was afraid to participate in that kind of play.
 I was afraid I might like it too much, want something else, something more – and then I’d be mocked for being too “girly.”